 When a person is facing criminal charges or has been arrested for a drug crime, the law allows for the seizure of certain property that was used to commit the crime or that was purchased with proceeds from the sale of the drugs.
 The seizure of the property is referred to as forfeiture.
 Houses, land, cars, cell phones, cash, bank accounts and other types of property have all been seized as part of drug investigations.

-At the Cincinnati, Ohio based law firm of Michael K. Allen & Associates, we fight aggressively to protect your rights.
+At Michael K. Allen & Associates, we fight aggressively to protect your rights.
 We have helped countless clients to recover all types of property that was wrongly seized in an investigation.

-Our attorneys have over 70 years of combined experience in the practice of criminal law.
-Each of us worked for the Hamilton County Prosecutor's Office and we have a complete understanding of these cases from all sides.
-Mr. Allen served as the elected Hamilton County Prosecuting Attorney.
-We know what it takes to make a compelling argument on your behalf and we work diligently to reach a favorable outcome in every case.
+Our attorneys have over 100 years of combined experience in the practice of criminal law.
+Each of us worked for the Hamilton County Prosecutor’s Office, and we have a complete understanding of these cases from all sides.